The Ślązak Family

 6 audios

-During the German occupation, Józef and Agnieszka Ślązak helped Giza Alterwajn, a Jewish child taken out of the Warsaw Ghetto.
-The Ślązak family hid the girl in their apartment in the suburbs of Warsaw for almost four years.
+During the German occupation, Józef and Agnieszka Ślązak helped Giza Alterwajn, a Jewish child extracted from the Warsaw Ghetto.
+For almost four years, the Ślązak family hid the girl in their apartment in the suburbs of Warsaw.
 After the war, Giza emigrated from Poland.
-The Holocaust Survivor and Danuta Gałkowa, Ślązak’s daughter met again after 64 years.
+The Holocaust Survivor and Danuta Gałkowa, the Ślązaks' daughter, met again after sixty-four years.

-The married couple of Józef Ślązak and Agnieszka née Starzyńska lived in Warsaw at 47 Wincentego St. (Targówek district).
-They had 6 children.They both came from the families of socialist traditions.At the time of Nazi occupation Józef worked as a conductor (many a time he passed through the ghetto by tram), while Agnieszka kept the house.
+Józef and Agnieszka (née Starzyńska) Ślązak lived in Warsaw at at ul.
+Wincenta 47 (Targówek district).
+They had six children.They both came from the families with socialist traditions.At the time of Nazi occupation, Józef worked as a conductor.
+Many a time, his tram would pass through the ghetto.
+Agnieszka looked after the home.

-In 1942 Agnieszka Ślązak brought from the Warsaw Ghetto a year-and-a-half child wrapped in cloths like a bundle.
+In 1942, from the Warsaw Ghetto, Agnieszka Ślązak brought a year-and-a-half child, wrapped in cloths like a bundle.
 The baby’s name was Giza Alterwajn.
-Not much is known about the context of the whole matter – Agnieszka never talked about it.
-A friend of the family, who was a doctor, helped to treat the child, while the oldest daughter Danuta, thanks to her underground contacts, procured for the girl a birth certificate for the name of “Stefania Szymkowiak”.
+Not much is known about the context of the whole matter - Agnieszka never talked about it.
+A friend of the family, who was a doctor, helped to treat the child, while the oldest daughter Danuta, thanks to her underground contacts, procured a birth certificate for the girl the name of “Stefania Szymkowiak”.

-In the eyes of the family members (with the exception of the oldest daughter) and neighbors, the girl passed as a cousin.
-Before World War II, Giza’s parents had owned a shop on Marszałkowska St. They both died: her mother in Treblinka extermination camp, and her father – soon after the liberation of Auschwitz concentration camp.
+In the eyes of the family members (with the exception of the oldest daughter) and the neighbours, the girl passed as a cousin.
+Before World War II, Giza’s parents had owned a shop on ul.
+Marszałkowska.
+They had both died - her mother in the Treblinka extermination camp, and her father, soon after the liberation of the Auschwitz concentration camp.

 “My parents were very sensitive to human misery”.

-– remembers Danuta, when asked about the motives behind her parents’ decision to accept a Jewish child.
-“To all of us, Stefcia was the youngest child and we treated her like our own, well, like our own sister”, Danuta explains.
+- recalled Danuta, when asked about the motives behind her parents’ decision to accept a Jewish child.
+“To all of us, Stefcia was the youngest child and we treated her like our own ... well, like our own sister”, Danuta explains.

 When the Warsaw Uprising (1944) broke out, Józef Ślązak was deported to the concentration camp in Flossenbürg, where he died at the end of 1944.

 Danuta Ślązak (after the war Gałkowa) was a member of the Armia Krajowa (Home Army).
-She took part in the Uprising and worked as a nurse in Warsaw’s Old Town; before the capitulation of this district, she was promoted to the rank of second lieutenant.
-For many days she hid together with wounded insurgents in the ruins of the city.
-She was awarded the Order Virtuti Militari of the V Class and the Florence Nightingale medal among other awards.
+She took part in the Uprising and worked as a nurse in Warsaw’s Old Town.
+Before the capitulation of this district, she was promoted to the rank of second lieutenant.
+For many days, she hid together with wounded insurgents in the ruins of the city.
+She was awarded the Order Virtuti Militari (V Class) and the Florence Nightingale Medal, among other awards.

 Other Stories of Rescue in the Area